The Best Faculty in the U.S. and Texas

 - Three Collin College professors have held the title of U.S. Professor of the Year, a highly-coveted award presented by the Council for Advancement and Support of Education (CASE) and the Carnegie Foundation for the Advancement of Teaching.
 The U.S. Professor of the Year award is considered the pinnacle of collegiate teaching.
 Collin College is the only college or university in Texas to have three national honorees.

-- Two Collin College professors have taken the honor of top college or university professor in Texas and have been named Texas Professor of the Year in 2006 and 2012.
+- Three Collin College professors have taken the honor of top college or university professor in Texas and have been named Texas Professor of the Year in 2006, 2012 and 2013.

 - The college faculty also include five Minnie Stevens Piper Professors, one of Texas' highest honors bestowed upon college and university professors, and an honoree of the Teaching Excellence Award, presented by the Texas Mathematical Association of Two Year Colleges.
 Moreover, the faculty are comprised of countless authors, patent holders, noted scholars and experts who have been honored for their research.

 - Collin College professors and staff share their expertise and viewpoints in national publications.